openshift-labs/learn-katacoda/middleware/middleware-kafka/kafka-http-bridge/step2.md

 }
 ```

 Excellent!
-You have send your first messages to your Kafka topic through the HTTP Bridge.
-Now you are set to start consuming those messages.
+You have sent your first messages to your Kafka topic through the Kafka Bridge.
+Now you are ready to start consuming those messages.